 Stonecutters mass-produced sarcophagi, which were often decorated with standard scenes of people engaging in domestic activities, symbolic animals, mythological stories, or battle scenes.
 Sometimes they would leave one figure’s head or a medallion uncarved so that a portrait of the deceased could be added.

-Compare the portrayal of figures in the foreground and background.
+- Compare the figures in the foreground and background.
 What do you notice regarding overlapping, depth, and detail?
-Using the sculpture, explain theses terms: high relief and low relief.
+How has the artist used high relief and low relief to their advantage?

-Hypothesize what the sculptor could be depicting?
+- Look closely at the scene depicted.
 What might have happened before this scene?
-After?
+What might have happened after?
 Support your inferences with details from the work of art.

-Which figure could be Meleagar’s mother?
+- Which figure could be Meleager’s mother?
 Why?
 Give evidence from the work of art to support your theory.
-How does the artist portray her as exhibiting pathos, or sadness?
+How does the artist portray her emotion?

-Stonecutters mass-produced sarcophagi, and sometimes would leave one figure’s head uncarved so a portrait of the deceased could be added later.
-Using clues of hairstyle and positioning, hypothesize which figure could depict the deceased in this sarcophagus?
+- Stonecutters mass-produced sarcophagi, and sometimes would leave one figure’s head uncarved so a portrait of the deceased could be added later.
+Based on this information, hypothesize which figure could depict the deceased in this sarcophagus.
 Explain your reasoning using clues from the work of art.

 Resources Available to Order

 The Learning Through Art program is endowed by Melvyn and Cyvia Wolff.

 The Learning Through Art curriculum website is made possible in part by a grant from the Institute of Museum and Library Services.